UAMediaProd/Docs/README.md

 We still plan on supporting our GitLab instance for the time being until we migrate our previous projects to GitHub as we work on them.
 However, the existing files on our [SQL, Web and Python servers](https://lti-adx.adelaide.edu.au/course-units/all/) will remain as we are currently unsure how far they have been re-used within the University and will maintain those servers for the legacy projects for MyUni projects *only* and for applications requiring Python and SQL databases.

+### Migration plan
+The migration from GitLab -> GitHub is planned to be an ongoing task for when our workload is light, or as a timely piece of MOOC refresh processes.
+The majority of our interactives are used inside [MOOCs on EdX](https://www.edx.org/school/adelaidex) and are safe to update as we go along, especially if we keep our current `LTI-ADX` legacy support ongoing.

 ### A note on GitLab
 Future plans are to investigate the ownership of our current `BATS` and `WILD` servers and to include a Node.js installation there and only require our server for server-only tasks so we're Serverless-ish at the bare minimum.